Jchute96/AIstotle/README.md

 # AIstotle — The Modern Philosopher

-A transformer LLM built from scratch in PyTorch and trained on classical philosophy texts — Aristotle, Plato, Marcus Aurelius, Nietzsche, Seneca, and others.
+A transformer LLM built from scratch in PyTorch and trained on classical philosophy texts such as Aristotle, Plato, Marcus Aurelius, Nietzsche, Seneca, and others.

 ## What I Built